 Although the three shaded circles in the illustration below are equal in size and the white circle is larger than all three, the total number of credit hours for each type of requirement may vary.

 The yellow circle represents university requirements.
 The General Studies requirement and first-year composition requirement are among these requirements.

 The gray circle represents college requirements.
-Some colleges and schools such as the College of Liberal Arts and Science have additional requirements.
+Some colleges and schools such as The College of Liberal Arts and Science have additional requirements.

 The red circle represents the requirements of the major.
-The credit hours required for a major may be as low as 30 hours or as high as 65 hours.
+The credit hours required for a major may be as low as 30 credit hours or as high as 65 hours.

 The separate units of ASU — such as colleges, schools and departments — have specific requirements for graduation that must be satisfied for a baccalaureate degree.
 Students are encouraged to consult with an academic advisor in planning a program to ensure it meets the various requirements.
 A well-planned program may enable a student to concurrently satisfy a portion of the General Studies requirement together with a portion of a college or major requirement.